-New construction and gut rehab projects that follow a prescriptive approach, preparing a COMcheck or Tabular (or similar) analysis to demonstrate energy code compliance, may opt to submit an energy analysis using Excel calculations or a whole building energy model.
+New construction and gut rehab projects that follow a prescriptive approach, preparing a COMcheck or Tabular (or similar) analysis to demonstrate compliance with energy code, may opt to submit an energy analysis using Excel calculations, i.e., the Statewide Calculator or a whole building energy model.
 Modeling methodology is discussed in Section 3.6.2.

-When a "Total Building Performance" compliance path is followed because trade-offs are taken, the applicant shall submit a whole building energy model for review.
+When a project uses a "Total Building Performance" compliance path or trade-offs, the applicant shall submit a whole building energy model for review.
 Excel calculations will not be accepted.